0x00Jeff/0x00Jeff.github.io/_posts/2020-1-3-tryhackme-wonderland-writeup.md

 ### conclusion

-wonderland was a really nice box, it had me banging my head against the wall but I learned couple new tricks that'll come handy in the future, I hoe you did as well, hopefully next time there would be less to no peaking at all
+wonderland was a really nice box, it had me banging my head against the wall couple times but I learned some new tricks that will probably come handy in the future, I hope you did as well, hopefully next time there would be less to no peaking at all